-Every failure to meet a requirement in the Standard that is awarded a B or C ranking is seen as a minor non-conformity if:
+Every failure to meet a requirement in the Standard that is ranked a B or C ranking is seen as a minor non-conformity if:

-- 1. The auditor does not classify it as: "a substantial failure to meet all full clauses of the standard and/or a failure that can lead directly to contamination of the product" (if the auditor does not classify it as a major non-conformity); - 2.
-The number of non-conformities per chapter classified as a C does not exceed the limit that is prescribed (see major non-conformity).
+- The auditor does not rank it as: "a substantial failure to meet a full clause of the standard and/or a failure that can lead directly to contamination of the product" (if the auditor does not classify it as a major non-conformity); - 2.
+The number of non-conformities per chapter classified as a C does not exceed the limit that is prescribed (see major non-conformity below).